acconeer/acconeer-python-exploration/README.md

 ### Basic: `examples/a111/`

-The basic scripts contains a lot of comments guiding you through the steps taken in most example scripts.
+The basic scripts contain a lot of comments guiding you through the steps taken in most example scripts.
 We recommend taking a look at these scripts before working with the others.

 - `basic.py` \
   Basic script for getting data from the radar. **Start here!**